digibib/ls.ext/redef/catalinker/README.md

  * Sinatra
  * webmock (test)

-## Client
+## Client details

-The client gets some inital resource adresses the /config endpoint, so that it knows who to communicate with.
+The client gets some initial resource addresses from the /config endpoint of the server.
 It then fetches the ontology and adapts the user interface according to the type of resource.

 Catalinker communicates with Services using HTTP POST and PATCH requests.